 So my rolls took a bit longer because of said 1 year old.
 He is just so squishy and cute so he can get away with doing annoying stuff like that 🙂

 You won’t even need butter with these rolls!
 They are super fluffy and incredibly soft.
 Serve these rolls warm from the oven and they will literally melt in your mouth.
-So yummy and even better dipped in some creamy soup.
+So yummy and even better dipped in some creamy wild rice & chicken soup.

-I really hope you try these for Thanksgiving.
-It’s coming up fast!
-Oh, and I should mention that this entire pan of 20 rolls was gone in one day at my house….. my kids ate them like they were candy and we dipped them into this delicious new soup recipe that will be on the blog soon.
-Stay tuned!
+I should mention that this entire pan of 20 rolls was gone in one day at my house….. my kids ate them like they were candy and we dipped them into this delicious hamburger soup recipe.

-- 1 tablespoon active dry yeast (NOT the quick-rise yeast)
+- 1 tablespoon active dry yeast (NOT quick rise)

 - 2 tablespoons granulated sugar